 If you go to Millennium Park, there are two ice skating options.
 The first is a rink right by the bean, which is super fun – especially if you have out of towners with you.
 If you’re a little more advanced, you could also skate on the Maggie Daley “Ribbon.”
 The path, which is twice a long as a traditional skating rink, winds through the park and is really pretty when there’s snow on the trees!
 You can get information about both on this site.

 Every year I love to visit three Christmas trees in the city.
 The first one is inside 900 North Michigan.
 There’s something about doing your Christmas shopping with a huge tree in the middle of the building – it’s the best!
-My other favorite is just a few blocks away, outside of the Waldorf Astoria Hotel.
+My other favorite is just a few blocks away, outside of the Waldorf Astoria Hotel (pictured above!).
 That hotel is pretty glamorous on it’s own, but a big beautiful Christmas tree makes it even better.
-And the last is outside of The Wrigley Building, pictured at the top of this post.
-Swoon.
+And the last is outside of The Wrigley Building, pictured here.
+SWOON!

 5. See A Christmas Carol at The Goodman